pazz/alot/docs/index.rst

 .. module:: alot

-The main component is :class:`alot.ui.UI`, which provides methods for user input and notifications, sets up an urwid `mainloop` and widget tree and maintains the list of active buffers.
+The main component is :class:`alot.ui.UI`, which provides methods for user input and notifications, sets up an :mod:`urwid` :class:`mainloop <urwid.main_loop.TwistedEventLoop>` and widget tree and maintains the list of active buffers.
 Moreover, it integrates different "managers" responsible for core functionalities:

 * a :class:`~db.DBManager` to access the email database
 * an :class:`~account.AccountManager` to deal with user accounts